 I am a tropical forest ecologist interested in understanding patterns of species coexistence and ecosystem reponses to environmental change.
 I currently work as a postdoctoral researcher in the Department of Ecology and Environmental Science at Umeå University.

 I started my career as a conservation biologist and have studied a variety of taxa, including birds, sharks, sea turtles, cetaceans, orang-utans, and plants.
-This work has taken me across the world to countries that include France, Peru, Brazil, Tanzania, Indonesia, and Malaysia.
+I have worked in many countries across the world including the UK, Sweden, France, Peru, Brazil, Tanzania, Indonesia, and Malaysia.

 Outside of academia, my interests include wildlife photography, cycling, scuba diving and birdwatching.
 I simply love all nature and wild places.